dekema9924/LoginForm/README.md

 # LoginForm

-A fullstack login and register form using node js and mongodb database. implemented password hashing for secure logins using bycrypt. planning on continuing this project to add cookies and sessions.
+A full-stack login and register form using node js and MongoDB database. implemented password hashing for secure logins using bycrypt. planning on continuing this project to add cookies and sessions.

 ## Installation
 Clone repository with the command git clone <url>